Note: this cheat sheet is updated for the latest 2023’s curriculum.

 CFA Level 1 Economics: An Overview

-Economics is a central topic in finance, with a similar topic weight across all 3 levels of the CFA exams.
+Economics is a central topic in finance, with a similar topic weight across CFA Level 1 and Level 2 exams.

 However, the importance of Economics is not just restricted to the CFA exams.
 The topics covered, such as demand and supply analyses, FX, global trade and international economic policy, will underpin your comprehension of how the economic world works.